ashutosh8021/dynamic-risk-2fa/README.md

 - 🔑 **Medium Risk** → Require One-Time Password (OTP)
 - 🚨 **High Risk** → Block or flag for manual review

-The goal is to balance **security** and **user experience** by applying friction only when necessary.
+The goal is to balance **security** 🔒 and **user experience** ⚡ by applying friction only when necessary.

 ---

 ## 🎯 Problem Statement

-- Static OTPs apply the same friction to all users → poor user experience
+- Static OTPs apply the same friction to all users → poor UX
 - Susceptible to **phishing, credential stuffing, SIM-swap attacks**
 - Traditional systems ignore **contextual signals** (device, IP, geolocation, login time, velocity)
-- Need for an **explainable, adaptive authentication system** that only challenges suspicious logins:contentReference[oaicite:0]{index=0}
+- Need for an **explainable, adaptive authentication system** that only challenges suspicious logins

 ---